-Through Hellobar you can direct your visitors and promote your most important content or offers.
+Through Hellobar, you can direct your visitors and promote your most important content or offers.
 Hellobar adds a little bar to the top of your webpage that stands out, yet looks pretty.
-And within that bar you can add any message or call to action that you want.
+And within that bar, you can add any message or call to action you want.

-Within the Hellobar interface you can also a/b test your offers as well and track which ones are doing the best to maximize your revenue.
+Within the Hellobar interface you can also A/B test your offers and track which ones are doing the best to maximize your revenue.

 Mission critical tool #10: SendGrid

-As a marketer you have no choice but to leverage it as it can be used to drive new sales, encourage upsells, and even turn old customers into repeat buyers.
-But if you go out there and start to email people, especially thousands of people, there is a good chance that your messages are going to appear in people’s spam box.
+As a marketer, you have no choice but to leverage it as it can be used to drive new sales, encourage upsells and even turn old customers into repeat buyers.
+But if you go out there and start to email people, especially thousands of people, there is a good chance that your messages are going to appear in people’s spam boxes.

-With SendGrid, not only will you maximize your chances of your emails hitting peoples’ inbox, but you will also be able to send emails based on triggers.
-For example, if someone signups for your newsletter, you can add them in a 30 day email drip system that promotes your products or services.
+With SendGrid, not only will you maximize your chances of your emails hitting peoples’ inboxes, but you will also be able to send emails based on triggers.
+For example, if someone signs up for your newsletter, you can add them to a 30-day email drip system that promotes your products or services.

-Once you send out your emails you will also be able to see deliverability stats, who clicked what, and track your conversions.
+Once you send out your emails, you will also be able to see deliverability stats, analyze who clicked what and track your conversions.